atlassian-api/atlassian-python-api/README.rst

 .. code-block:: python

     from atlassian import Jira
+    import requests
+    session = requests.Session()
     jira = Jira(
         url='https://your-jira-instance.atlassian.net',
         username='your-email@example.com',
         password='your-api-token',
-        cloud=True  # Ensure this is set to True for Jira Cloud )
+        cloud=True,  # Ensure this is set to True for Jira Cloud session=session  # Optional: use a session for persistent connections )
     JQL = 'project = DEMO AND status IN ("To Do", "In Progress") ORDER BY issuekey'
     # Fetch issues using the new enhanced_jql method